Current Special: Unique Gifts Make Winning Teams Free Video Event

-daily word - sheep and shepherds
+daily word - learning or winning

 Dale Cresap's picture